 points in any 12-month period, you may be required to attend Traffic Survival School (TSS), or your driving privilege may be suspended up to 12 months.
 All convictions for red-light/stop-sign

 running, aggressive driving, moving violations resulting in death or serious injury, and the first moving violation for drivers under 18 years of age require successful completion of Traffic Survival

 School following assignment.
 Failure to successfully complete Traffic Survival School when ordered will result in the suspension of the person’s driving privilege.

 Traffic Survival Schools, not to be confused with Defensive

-increasing their knowledge of Arizona traffic laws, defining their responsibilities while driving, and most importantly, improving their attitude toward safe driving.
-These schools train and assist
+knowledge of Arizona traffic laws, defining their responsibilities while driving, and most importantly, improving their attitude toward safe driving.
+These schools train and assist errant drivers in

 As a result of poor driving behavior, courts frequently order juveniles to attend the course in order to help establish a lifetime of safe driving habits.